cossacklabs/themis/README.md

 ## Install from package managers

 The easiest way to install Themis is [to use package repositories for your OS and language](https://github.com/cossacklabs/themis/wiki/Installing-Themis).
-Package repositories contain the stable versions of Themis, prebuilt and packaged for the most widely-used systems.
-Each supported platform has
+Package repositories contain stable versions of Themis, prebuilt and packaged for the most widely-used systems.

 Installation for server-side platforms (like Linux, Debian, Ubuntu, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
 Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).